Mlaiel/iacherie/mlops/security_compliance/README.md

 # Security & Compliance Module

-Enterprise-grade security and compliance framework for ML systems in the Ainflue MLOps platform.
+Enterprise-grade security and compliance framework for ML systems in the iacherie MLOps platform.

 ## Overview